 Precision metal stamping is a cold-form manufacturing process that converts metal sheets into desired shapes—be it parts, components, or finished products—for a variety of applications.
-In metal fabrications shops or manufacturing operations, metal sheets, known as blanks, are fed through the tool and die surface of stamping presses to shape and shear the blanks into a finished three-dimensional object.
-Precision metal stamping services allow for mass production of complex parts in any quantity for nearly all industry.
+In metal fabrication shops or manufacturing operations, metal sheets, known as blanks, are fed through the tool and die surface of stamping presses to shape and shear the blanks into a finished three-dimensional object.
+Precision metal stamping services allow for mass production of complex parts in any quantity for nearly all industries.

-The automotive industry, in building and construction, appliance manufacturing, aviation, energy, and many more industries rely on metal components produced by precision metal stamping utilizing various stamping techniques for production.
+The automotive industry, building and construction, appliance manufacturing, aviation, energy, and many more industries rely on metal components produced by precision metal stamping utilizing various stamping techniques for production.
 Techniques include punching, blanking, bending, embossing, coining, and deep drawing are all stamping techniques used to shape the metal.

 Punching and blanking are techniques that require precision metal stamping to cut the workpiece into a specific shape.
 Each technique is an economical method.
-Punching is a process that punches holes of varying sizes and shapes into metal sheets using a die or dies of specific diameter and design.
+Punching is a process that punches holes of varying sizes and shapes into metal sheets using a die or dies of a specific diameter and design.
 The process creates perforated metal sheets that can be used, say, as vent covers or air ducts for machinery or computers.
 Blanking is just the opposite technique—it cuts the primary material away from the metal sheet to create the desired component from it.

 Bending is a stamping technique that shapes metal into familiar L, U, or V-shaped components or parts, such as hinges or brackets.
 The stamping process deforms or bends the blank form on a single axis to the desired shape.

 The process of forming a raised or recessed design in the metal sheet is the technique called embossing.
 To emboss, the stamping machine presses a blank form against a die or dies that contain a specific shape or design, or by feeding the blank material under a roller die.
-Embossing stamps information such serial numbers, brand names or even logos onto product parts or components.
+Embossing stamps information such as serial numbers, brand names or even logos onto product parts or components.